Table of Contents:

 Other: Strength +0, Prayer +0

 This Special Report was written by Ludo, Job Is God, and JoeC.
-Thanks to Bazzy, Beatter, Crablogger, Diamondi3ack, Egekalaycan, Hilwin1, Kami, Motion Man, Ruzzy, Rowan, Ege, Crablogger, and Squiggeh for corrections.
+Thanks to Bazzy, Beatter, Crablogger, Diamondi3ack, Egekalaycan, Hilwin1, Kami, Motion Man, Ruzzy, Rowan, Ege, Crablogger, Squiggeh, Jarkur, and Darksamus224 for corrections.

 If you see this guide on any other site, please report it to us so we can take legal action against anyone found stealing our content.
 This guide is copyrighted by RuneHQ, and its use on other sites is expressly forbidden.
 Do not ask if you can use our guides or images, the answer is and always will be NO!